[Explained] PLC Block Diagram | Programmable Logic Controller

 Input and Output Module

-The CPU or Microprocessor can work with 5V DC supply and it can deliver very small output current.
+The CPU or Microprocessor can work with a 5V DC supply and it can deliver a very small output current.
 But the input devices or sensor may not work with the same voltage that is 5V DC.
 So to interface real-world input devices and sensors with the microprocessor, the input module is used.
-Here the input module always gives 5V DC input signal to the CPU.
+Here the input module always gives a 5V DC input signal to the CPU.

-Another important point is that the microprocessor can work with only the digital signal but all the input devices or sensor may not produce a digital signal.
+Another important point is that the microprocessor can work with only the digital signal but all the input devices or sensors may not produce a digital signal.
 In fact, most of the sensors create an analog signal.
-So another important function of the input module to convert the analog signal into a digital signal.
+So another important function of the input module is to convert the analog signal into a digital signal.

-Microprocessor or CPU can deliver a very small amount of current(in few mA) at 5V DC as output.
+The Microprocessor or CPU can deliver a very small amount of current(in a few mA) at 5V DC as output.
 So we can not drive the loads directly with the microprocessor.
 Here the output Module solved this problem.

 Power Supply